 Women’s Brain Initiative

 Many brain conditions disproportionately affect women — such as Alzheimer’s, MS, depression, eating disorders and headaches.
 Conversely, women are at reduced risk for certain disorders— for example autism and Parkinson’s disease.
 The Women’s Brain Initiative (WBI) seeks to address these important issues, and to understand why women are at different risks than men for certain conditions and how female-specific factors and transitions may alter brain health.
-The WBI has recently issued a new request for proposals for pilot project awards, with a submission deadline of Sunday Oct 2, 2022.
+The WBI has recently issued a new request for proposals for fellowship awards, with a submission deadline of Sunday July 21, 2024.
 Further details and application instructions can be found here.

 NeuroTechnology Studio